fkonigy/certify/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Create and manage certificate authorities (CA) both root and intermediate.

 Things you may want to cover:

-* Ruby version
+* Ruby 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.1.4

+* SQLite3 for development environment

+* PostgreSQL 9.5 for production environment

+* Root and Intermediate CA

-* ...
+* Create certificate profiles

+* Issue certificate based on profiles